-- Electing Leader: Maintaining the relationship between leader and follower for all partitions is handled by the controller which is one of the brokers If one node goes down, it’s the controller who asks other followers to become leaders for a partition to replace the lost Zookeeper selects only a new leader, to make sure that there is only one leader.
+- Electing Leader: Maintaining the relationship between leader and follower for all partitions is handled by the controller, one of the brokers.
+If one node goes down, the controller who asks other followers to become leaders for a partition to replace the lost Zookeeper selects only a new leader to make sure that there is only one leader.

 - Membership of Cluster: What brokers and a member of the cluster are alive?
-It is handled by Zookeeper
+Zookeeper handles it.

 - Quotas: what will be the amount of data for each client to read and write

 - ACL: Who has access to read and write and to which topic, how many user groups exist and its members also information about the latest offset from each

 - Run-on a cluster of machines called an ensemble